Strategies for Recruiting Faculty and Academic Staff

 To successfully recruit and hire the perfect job candidate, the process is often ongoing.

 It is important to look for every possible opportunity to establish and maintain contact with potential candidates throughout the process.
 Best practices are addressed below.
-Additional assistance and guidance with the search process can be found within your HR Recruitment and Onboarding or Shared Service Center recruitment coordinator or your senior recruiter within the Department of Human Resources.
+For additional assistance and guidance with the search process, please contact the Talent Acquisition Team at hrrecruitment@ku.edu

 Effective Strategies